GeorgeKstr/Java-Mahjong/README.md

 # Java Mahjong Implementation

-This is a Java implementation of the popular Mahjong game.
-The game provides a graphical user interface (GUI) for players to enjoy the classic Mahjong experience on their computers.
+This Java project provides a graphical user interface (GUI) implementation of the classic Mahjong game.

 ## Overview